mollie/api-documentation/source/reference/v1/subscriptions-api/get-subscription.rst

        .. type:: string

      - The description specified during subscription creation.
-This will be included in the payment description along with the charge date in ``YYYY-MM-DD`` format.
+This will be included in the payment description.

    * - ``method``